-Muffins are great because they can be enjoyed at any time of the day.
+Muffins are great because they can be enjoyed at any time of the day as a meal or as a kidney-friendly snack.
 But let’s chat about kidney-friendly muffins.

 Nutrition Considerations With Muffins

 Something to be aware of is what muffins are made of.
 A lot of the time muffins are made using refined carbohydrates and processed sugars but they can easily be made nutritious using whole grain flour, natural sweeteners.

 The addition of nuts, fruits or vegetables and an additional source of fibre and protein making them the perfect nutritious breakfast or snack.

 Muffins can be naturally sweetened in several ways with dates, banana, or applesauce.
 In fact you can swap out. the sugar for fruit puree at the same amounts.
 For example, if the recipe calls for 1/3 cup sugar, use 1/3 cup applesauce.